ColinKennedy/rez_developer_packages/rez_sphinx/how_rez_sphinx_works.rst

 How rez-sphinx Works
 ====================

-Every time a documentation project is built, Sphinx creates an "objects.inv" file.
+Every time a documentation project is built, Sphinx creates an :ref:`objects.inv` file.
 This is true not just for Rez but any Sphinx-built documentation.
 Even [Python's documentation works the same way](https://docs.python.org/3/objects.inv).